Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

     StyleManager.Instance.RegisterStyle("CustomSlider", null, typeof(YourNameSpace.CustomSliderStyle));
     ```

-3. Use your custom style to create a slider instance:
+3. Use your custom style to create a Slider instance:

     ```cs
     utilityBasicSlider = new Slider("CustomSlider");